pubpub/pubpub/facets/README.md

 Zod is a well-tested, widely-used elaboration on this idea.
 It's _great_ for Facets because we want good TypeScript coverage, but we also want to construct database tables and parse objects against a schema at runtime.

-# Cascading and nullability
+# Cascading, nullability, and root values

-## A taste of cascading

 Here's a simplified example of a facet cascade.
 We have three `FacetInstance<T>` objects from different scopes, and we will use them to produce a `FacetValue<T>` holding the cascaded value: